Ketosis: What It Is, the Science Behind It, and When It Works Best

 • Reducing glucose uptake in muscle to spare glucose for the brain

-Gluconeogenesis Keeps Blood Sugar Elevated
+Gluconeogenesis Can Keep Blood Sugar Elevated

-• Blood glucose stays elevated (often 90–110 mg/dL or higher)
+• Persistently elevated fasting glucose (often 90–110 mg/dL or higher)

 Chronic Cortisol Elevation Blocks Fat Adaptation

-• Insulin sensitivity worsens
+• Insulin sensitivity worsens over time

 • Thyroid conversion (T4 → T3) slows, reducing metabolic rate

-Other Triggers That Exacerbate Cortisol on Keto
+Other Triggers That Can Exacerbate Cortisol on Keto

-• Sleep deprivation or circadian disruption
+• Sleep deprivation or circadian rhythm disruption

-• Extended fasting without proper refeed days
+• Extended fasting without strategic refeed periods

 How to Fix It: Functional Medicine Strategies

-• Add Strategic Carbohydrate Refeeds
+Add Strategic Carbohydrate Refeeds

-• Prioritize Sleep & Stress Reduction
+Prioritize Sleep and Stress Reduction

-• Support Adrenals and Electrolytes
+Support Adrenals and Electrolytes

-• Track Your Pattern
+Track Your Pattern

-• Personalize Your Approach
+Personalize Your Approach

 Key Clinical Insight

-“If your blood sugar rises on keto, it’s not always the food — it’s often the stress chemistry.
+“If your blood sugar rises on keto, it’s not always the food—it’s often the stress chemistry.”

 Keto and Cancer: Supporting the Metabolic Terrain

-One of the most compelling therapeutic applications of ketosis is in the realm of cancer metabolism.
-This concept is explored more deeply in How Metabolic Health Shapes Cancer Prevention and Treatment, which examines how targeting glucose dependence, insulin signaling, and mitochondrial dysfunction may help support conventional cancer therapies.
+This perspective is explored more deeply in How Metabolic Health Shapes Cancer Prevention and Treatment, which examines how targeting glucose dependence, insulin signaling, and mitochondrial dysfunction may help support conventional cancer therapies.

 The Metabolic Theory of Cancer